 Establish and adhere to a definite schedule for maintenance and service based on the application and severity of the environment.
 Table 5-1 covers the recommended service intervals for a generator set on STANDBY service.
-(Refer to Specification Sheet for STANDBY rating definition.)
-If the set will be subjected to extreme operating conditions, the time between service intervals should be reduced accordingly.
+If the set will be subjected to extreme operating conditions, the service intervals should be reduced accordingly.
 Some of the factors that can affect the maintenance schedule are the following:

-- Use for continuous duty (prime or base load power)
+- · Use for continuous duty (prime power)

-- Extremes in ambient temperature
+- · Extremes in ambient temperature

-- · Lack of weather protective enclosure

-- Exposure to extended storage periods

-- · Exposure to salt water
+- · Exposure to weather

-Exposure to dust, sand or other airborne contaminates
+- · Exposure to salt water - Exposure to dust, sand or other airborne contaminates